CubesAndCubes/anatomize/README.md

 }
 ```

 Down below you'll find a guide on adding some common features to your parser.
-Following along will teach you the basics of Anatomize and how to structure your parser.
+Follow along to learn the basics of Anatomize and how to structure your parser.

 ## Implementing Numeric Literals